zongzw-nginx/nginx-njs-usecases/using-npm-packages/README.md

 Most of the `*.sh` under subfolders should be run within that container.

+To start the demonstration environment:

+1. Run `./compose.yml`
+2. Go into the container: `docker exec -it browserify_test sh`
+3. Navigate to /root/test folder.
+4. cd the subfolder, such as: `cd crypto-browserify-test`
+5. Run scripts `*.sh`, see the following section.

 ## Read from example folders

 Each example is placed under a separate folder.
 Here, let take crypto as the example.